Observations from the UW Huskies’ 12th practice of the spring

-Quentin Moore and Jalen McMillan were busy on Monday.
+Quentin Moore and Jalen McMillan were busy Monday.

-UW’s 12th practice of the spring was by far the best for the 6-foot-5, 245-pound Moore — a sophomore junior college tight end — who snared a pair of touchdown catches and piled up impressive plays.
+Washington’s 12th practice of the spring was by far the best for the 6-foot-5, 245-pound Moore — a sophomore junior college tight end — who snared a pair of touchdown catches and piled up impressive plays.
 The touchdowns came on back-to-back plays in a 7-on-7 drill, with graduate transfer quarterback Patrick O’Brien leading the UW offense.

-O’Brien first found Moore up the seam for a 10-yard score, then hit Moore’s back shoulder for an athletic and contested grab from five yards out.
+O’Brien first found Moore up the seam for a 10-yard score, then hit Moore’s back shoulder for an athletic and contested grab from 5 yards out.

 The O’Brien-to-Moore connection paid dividends again in an 11-on-11 scrimmage drill, when the quarterback found his silky tight end sprinting up the seam for a 25-yard gain.
-A little later, he threw a bit behind Moore, but the Kenmore product reached behind his body and pulled the ball in with his right hand for a nine-yard gain.
+A little later, he threw a bit behind Moore, but the Kenmore product reached behind his body and pulled the ball in with his right hand for a 9-yard gain.

 Moore’s size and speed are undeniable, but his hands have been somewhat of an issue this spring.
 If he can catch the ball consistently — as he did Monday — Moore will add yet another threat to a tight end room that already includes three potential contributors in senior Cade Otton, junior Devin Culp and redshirt freshman Mark Redman.

-Like Moore, McMillan has been somewhat inconsistent — but had no such issues on Monday, when he effectively wrecked the UW defense.
+Like Moore, McMillan has been somewhat inconsistent — but had no such issues Monday when he effectively wrecked the UW defense.
 The 6-1, 190-pound wide receiver found the end zone on a 59-yard strike from O’Brien, in which he lost his defender on a crossing route roughly 25 yards down field and outran everyone else to pay dirt.
 He also hauled in a 62-yard reception on a double move, via a perfectly thrown deep ball from sophomore quarterback Dylan Morris.

-A redshirt freshman wide receiver, McMillan added a 25-yard deep out from Morris as well.
+A redshirt freshman, McMillan added a 25-yard deep out from Morris as well.

-As for the quarterbacks, both O’Brien and Morris impressed on Monday.
-While splitting time between the first and second team, O’Brien completed 7 of 10 passes and threw three touchdown passes (two of which came in 7-on-7 drills).
-Morris, who worked exclusively with the starters, went 11-13 — and though he failed to find the end zone, Morris’ deep ball to McMillan immediately set up a 9-yard touchdown run by Sean McGrew.
+As for the quarterbacks, both O’Brien and Morris impressed Monday.
+While splitting time between the first and second team, O’Brien completed 7 of 10 passes and threw three touchdowns (two of which came in 7-on-7 drills).
+Morris, who worked exclusively with the starters, went 11 for 13 — and though he failed to find the end zone, Morris’ deep ball to McMillan immediately set up a 9-yard touchdown run by Sean McGrew.
 (Redshirt freshman wide receiver Rome Odunze dropped a potential 20-yard touchdown from Morris in a 7-on-7 drill as well.)

-Early enrollee quarterback Sam Huard had a more consistent performance on Monday, completing 4 of 6 passes with a touchdown and an interception while working with the third team.
+Early enrollee quarterback Sam Huard had a more consistent performance Monday, completing 4 of 6 passes with a touchdown and an interception while working with the third team.
 He tossed a perfectly placed 15-yard touchdown to sophomore wide receiver Taj Davis, who lunged to snatch the ball and stay in bounds in the corner of the end zone.
 (The 6-1, 200-pound Davis has had three consecutive strong practices.)
 Huard also hit redshirt freshman wideout Sawyer Racanelli up the seam for a 25-yard gain.

 Unfortunately, Huard’s interception was thrown directly to sophomore outside linebacker Bralen Trice — who made the easy grab and ran roughly 70 yards in the other direction after the play was blown dead to celebrate.